 - Unlimited bill payments, POS transactions, and Interac e-Transfers.

-- 1.20% interest on your account balance when you set up direct deposit
+- Interest on your account balance

 Credit Union Chequing Accounts